 Authentic Inclusion Drives Innovation: Presentation by Frances West, video now available!
 (Harvard Affiliates Only) - Link to Authentic Inclusion Drives Innovation

 The Changing Reality of Disability in America 2020: Presented by the Institute for Human Centered Design, this documentary film and research project reexamines the experience of disability in America, and shines a light on the stories of those all too often left behind.
 Watch the documentary and read the full research report

-Aimi Hamraie, Associate Professor of Medicine, Health, & Society and American Studies at Vanderbilt University and the author of Building Access: Universal Design and the Politics of Disability recently spoke at the Design School on her research and history of the built environment.
-One can access her talk on Critical Access Studies
+Aimi Hamraie, Associate Professor of Medicine, Health, & Society and American Studies at Vanderbilt University and the author of Building Access: Universal Design and the Politics of Disability recently spoke at the Design School on their research and history of the built environment.
+One can access their talk on Critical Access Studies

 Watch “Crip Camp: A Disability Revolution”, winner of the 2020 Audience Award at the Sundance Film Festival for U.S. Documentary, on Netflix.
 This film focuses on the disability civil rights movement.